WANF: Changes with CBS and Clear News

 When WGNX became a CBS affiliate, the 10 p.m. newscast moved to 11 p.m., and a briefly aired 7:30 p.m. newscast was dropped.
 Over the course of the next several years, the station slowly expanded its news output, with noon and 7 p.m. local newscasts in 1995; the latter moved to 6 p.m. in 1996.

-In 1997, one series of billboards for the station featured news anchors Karyn Greer and John McKnight next to the words "NAME 'EM", daring viewers to take an interest in the relative unknowns on channel 46; the station's newscasts were being outrated by other stations' presentations of syndicated shows including The Fresh Prince of Bel-Air, Family Matters, and M*A*S*H. By 1999, when Meredith took over, the 6 p.m. local news ranked seventh out of all seven major commercial stations in Atlanta in that time slot, and Allen Shaklan, the new general manager, noted that his station existed "below people's horizon of visibility".
+In 1997, one series of billboards for the station featured news anchors Karyn Greer and John McKnight next to the words "NAME 'EM", daring viewers to take an interest in the relative unknowns on channel 46; the station's newscasts were being outrated by other stations' presentations of syndicated programs including The Fresh Prince of Bel-Air, Family Matters, and M*A*S*H. By 1999, when Meredith took over, the 6 p.m. local news ranked seventh out of all seven major commercial stations in Atlanta in that time slot, and Allen Shaklan, the new general manager, noted that his station existed "below people's horizon of visibility".
 The station was producing just 90 minutes of news a day in three half-hour newscasts.

 In 2000, as part of the image overhaul, with the new WGCL-TV call sign came a new moniker, Clear News, and a format focused on more substantive stories with fewer murders, fires, and accidents.
 The station also began airing a two-hour morning newscast and a 5 p.m. news hour as it was able to expand ahead of its move to Midtown.
 With the move, the station adopted a new green and gold set and theme music that was an orchestration of I Can See Clearly Now.
-However, Clear News was dismantled after the 2002 resignation of Allen Shaklin, and Sue Schwartz rebranded the station as "CBS 46, Atlanta's News Channel", with some limited initial success.
+However, Clear News was dismantled after the 2002 resignation of Allen Shaklan, and Sue Schwartz rebranded the station as "CBS 46, Atlanta's News Channel", with some limited initial success.

 By 2005, the station had canceled its 5 p.m. newscast to focus on the less crowded 4 p.m. market and cut back its morning news presence to bolster its evening newscasts, which had the benefit of lead-ins from CBS prime time ratings.
 It then returned a 5 p.m. newscast in 2010, by which time it had expanded its morning newscast to 2 1/2 hours.

-The station usually trails in local news ratings, behind WSB, WAGA and WXIA.
-Rodney Ho of The Atlanta Journal-Constitution described it in 2021 as "a bit of a revolving door news operation", noting that WGCL-TV has had nine different news directors since 2005.
+The station usually came in fourth place in Atlanta's news ratings behind WSB, WAGA and WXIA.
+Shortly before Gray closed on its purchase of WGCL-TV, Rodney Ho of The Atlanta Journal-Constitution described the station as "a bit of a revolving door news operation", noting that it was about to have its ninth news director since 2007.